 1/2 cup chopped walnuts

-In a large bowl, whisk together the dry ingredients: flour, baking soda, sugar, and salt.
+In a large bowl, whisk together the dry ingredients: flour, baking soda, salt, and sugar.

 1 tablespoon honey